Why webhook security matters

 Common security pitfalls

-Avoid these common webhook security mistakes:
+Avoid these common webhook security mistakes:- Don't do this

 Testing your security implementation